ABOUT

 Hello Everyone, I suppose I’ll start by introducing myself.

 My name is Lucas Dul, I’m that guy that fixes typewriters.
 I’ve often been told that typewriter servicing is an art, and I find that to be an interesting way of looking at things as I consider myself to be an artist.
 I started this website as www.lucasdul.com a few years back to showcase my photography, as well as the wide variety of other things I do ranging from drawing to stained glass.
-In the years following, the typewriter business kicked off, and I began working towards opening a physical location as that would be the typewriter dream.
+In the years following, the typewriter business kicked off, and I began working towards opening a physical location as that is the typewriter dream.
 The website is now home to a more business focused experience, but I’ll be keeping some of the more fun projects on board like the short story contest.
+I have now been repairing typewriters for ten years, and in mid-2024, I opened a brick-and-mortar typewriter shop!

 I want you to close your eyes and imagine a massive library, vast and expansive in the knowledge it covers.
 Please note that I don't actually want you to close your eyes, because then you wouldn't be able to read this.
 Just close your mind's eye...your...pineal gland?
 Anyway, imagine that big beautiful library has a catch.
 Not a single dot of information in all those volumes has any practical use.
 Now I also want you to imagine that most of the shelves are dry-rotted and the books appear in huge heaps all over the place without the slightest, faintest illusion of order.
 As if it were ground zero of the "nuke of knowledge," the hazy aftermath of a several literary-megaton violent enlightenment that created this monumental catastrophe.